 Never heard of it?
 Well, now you have.
 Rhinebeck features the oldest inn in America, the Beekman Arms, which dates back to the Revolutionary War.
 The town is also just a few miles north of Hyde Park and the Franklin D. Roosevelt presidential home and library.

 But the Christmas hook here is a centuries-old festival that traces back to Rhinebeck's roots, when it was first settled by the Dutch in the 1600s – Sinterklaas.
 The annual event, always celebrated on the first Saturday in December, honors a fourth-century Bishop with a long, white beard who happened to love children.
 Sound familiar?
 Day-long activities include shopping, music, dining, and a lively parade through town.

 4. Williamsburg, Virginia (Christmas Town, Busch Gardens)

-This special seasonal attraction of Christmas Town, Busch Gardens, is the most fun in Williamsburg, Virginia, where the city itself plays host to Christmas traditions from yesteryear, including caroling through the town by torchlight.
+The special seasonal attraction of Christmas Town in Busch Gardens is the most fun in Williamsburg, Virginia, where the city itself plays host to several Christmas traditions from yesteryear, including caroling through the town by torchlight.
 (There is also a Christmas Town, Busch Gardens, in Tampa, Florida.)

-At the amusement park, Christmas Town is kid-centric with play areas, and an ice show featuring former Olympian skater Elvis Stoijko, not to mention a visit to the North Pole to chat with Santa.
-But children of all ages – that means grownups, too – will be wowed by the more than eight million lights at Christmas Town, plus it's signature peppermint fudge hot chocolate.
+The amusement park's Christmas Town is a kid-centric extravaganza featuring more than 10 million twinkling lights, one of the largest light displays in North America, along with a thrilling ice show and the chance to visit the North Pole to chat with Santa.
+Plus children of all ages – that means grownups, too – will enjoy the town's signature peppermint fudge hot chocolate.